 "I love the easy access we have here for hiking in the mountains.
 Spectacular unspoiled wilderness is all around us.” - Lorna Robin

 This community is very eclectic as it's style ranges from Bohemian to executive.
-From my observations this area attract self reliant collaborative souls, who are likely artiststs.
+From my observations, this area attracts self-reliant collaborative souls, who are likely artists.
 Crawford Bay has one of BC's most scenic golf course golf, Kokanee Springs.
 This area is becoming known for mountain biking.
-A local trail map makes it easy for newcomers to get out on the trails, on foot and on a bike.
-A short drive towards Riondel you'll discover the Yasodhara Ashram (and Yoga Programs).
+A local trail map makes it easy for newcomers to get out on the trails, on foot, and on a bike.
+A short drive towards Riondel you will discover the Yasodhara Ashram (and Yoga Programs).

 There is a rich history most easily noticed now in Grey Creek.
-The Grey Creek Store established in 1913 still has a feel of days gone by with its general store merchandising layout.
+The Grey Creek Store established in 1913 still has a feel of days gone with the wooden floors and its general store merchandising.

 Thank you Crawford Bay contributors: Lorne Robin, Gina Medhurst, Laverne Booth, Greg Blackwell.

-The community seems to be a going concern and when they dream up something they manage to pull it off.
-Just consider some of the events held annually, like Star Belly Jam and KGB (Comedy weekend show).
+The community seems to be a going concern, and when they dream up something, they manage to pull it off.
+Just consider some of the events held annually, like Star Belly Jam .
 I find Crawford Bay to be a destination in itself.
-I have done day drives to hang out in the Artisan community for shopping and to a specialty coffee with a healthy bite to eat.
+I have done day drives to hang out in the Artisan community for shopping and to enjoy a specialty coffee with a healthy culinary pleasing bite to eat at Black Salt Cafe.

-Once again you will mostly find seasonal resident living throughout this area but they do have a caring interest in their community just like they would if they were full time residents.
-Many of these folks make their living elsewhere and if they rely on tourism for their livelihood they leave for their break in the wintertime and head down to Mexico.
+Once again, you will mostly find seasonal residents living throughout this area, but they do have a caring interest in their community just like they would if they were full-time residents.
+Residents who are not retired piece their income together with multiple jobs, or are mobile workers or are in the tourism industry.
+I have noticed many residents escape the winter by going to Mexico.